-Improving competitive dynamics should lead to more rational behaviour on the supply side, helping to mute cyclical price fluctuations and support profit margins.
-The memory business is furthest along in this regard, with three players dominating this commoditised market.
+Improving competitive dynamics should lead to more rational behavior on the supply side, helping to mute cyclical price fluctuations and support profit margins.
+The memory business is furthest along in this regard, with three players dominating this commoditized market.
 Industry heavyweight Samsung Electronics demonstrated these improving competitive dynamics when it responded to the recent slide in memory prices by scaling back its planned capital expenditures for 2019.
-Significant consolidation has also occurred among providers of semiconductor capital equipment, while the number of high‑quality analogue chipmakers has halved relative to a few years ago.
+Significant consolidation has also occurred among providers of semiconductor capital equipment, while the number of high‑quality analog chipmakers has halved relative to a few years ago.

 Rising capital intensity should result in additional supply-side discipline.
 Moore’s law has encountered resistance because of technological limitations and the increasing complexity of the manufacturing process.
 This rule of thumb holds that the number of transistors on a chip should double every two years, causing costs to the end consumer to decline.
 Lam Research findings, embraced by memory supplier Micron Technology at its May 2018 analyst and investor day, indicated that the cost of expanding DRAM supply by 20% had increased by three to four times over the previous five years.

-Figure 1: Big Investments to Monetise Big Data
+Figure 1: Big Investments to Monetize Big Data

 Facebook, Annual Capital Expenditures

 Through June 30, 2018